KMSOMERS/Kieran-Somers-Site/site/content/post/Day2.md

 - .Net backend
 - Setup Jenkins CI

-All of these are in demand so I need to get better at not selling myself short, its really hard to put everything down on paper.
+All of these are in demand skills so I need to get better at not selling myself short, its really hard to put everything down on paper.